-Building on the powerful work of Since Time Immemorial tribal sovereignty curriculum, the Native Voices Arts Academy and Cultural Curriculum is a collaborative, sovereignty-grounded, arts learning project between tribal nations, tribal compact and public schools serving Native middle school youth, OSPI (WA State Native Education, Arts Education and Migrant Education programs), and Arts Impact.
-Students and teachers participate in two arts academies each year, where they engage in place-based indigenous arts infused learning with Native teaching artists and cultural educators.
-The academies include teacher training, followed by one-on-one mentorships with Native teaching artists in the classroom during the school year.
+Building on the powerful work of Since Time Immemorial tribal sovereignty curriculum, the Native Voices Arts Academy and Cultural Curriculum began in 2017 as a collaborative, sovereignty-grounded, arts learning project between tribal nations, tribal compact and public schools serving Native middle school youth, OSPI (WA State Native Education, Arts Education and Migrant Education programs), and Arts Impact.
+Students and teachers participated in two arts academies each year, where they engaged in place-based indigenous arts infused learning with Native teaching artists and cultural educators.
+The academies included teacher training, followed by one-on-one mentorships with Native teaching artists in the classroom during the school year.
+In September of 2023, the Native Voices Leadership Team declared their intention to form an independent 501(c)(3) nonprofit.

 Native Arts and Cultural Learning